tychonievich/archimedes/README.md

 1. Install Apache (or any other PHP-enabled web server).

 2. This project uses the most widely deployed database in the world: a directory-tree file system.
-    Internally, it assumes a *nix file system on a local drive;
+    Internally, it assumes a POSIX file system on a local drive;
     file systems that do not use the `/` directory separator, that do not skip `.dotfiles` in wildcard matches, or that cut corners commonly cut in network-mounted file systems